Bus strikes begin in south and west London

 Many routes will have a reduced service or no service at all, and buses that are running will be much busier.

-Unite says it comes after Abellio failed to "enter into meaningful pay talks".
+Unite says it comes after Abellio failed to "enter into meaningful pay talks", but the bus company said it had offered to introduce a new pay deal this month.

 It is understood that as a result of the action, there may not be any buses running during the day from south and west London to and from Heathrow terminals 4 and 5, as reported by the Local Democracy Reporting Service.